Providers

 SECRET="top-secret"

-Direct access to cloudflare bindings
+Direct access to Cloudflare bindings

 Bindings are what allows you to interact with resources from the Cloudflare platform, examples of such resources are key-value data storages (KVs) and serverless SQL databases (D1s).